weaversd/MUC16Analysis.jl/README.md

 ## Functions for Main Workflow
 *Note that arguments prior to ';' do not have keywords and are positional.
-Arguments after ';' need the keyword specified
+Arguments after ';' need the keyword specified.
+This is most important in `upgma`.
 (e.g. `upgma(dist_mat_df, ["A", "C", "J"], output = "tree_file.tree", header = false, verbose = false, distances = true`)*

 **dist_mat_gen()**